top of page

 1. Register your swim

-A. Submit your registration form (including the liability waiver and medical questionnaire.
-See Forms for relays).
+A. Submit your registration (including the swim plan, liability waiver, and code of conduct).
+(There is a special form for relays).

 i.
 Pick a route (see Routes).